swarnava-96/Heart-Disease-Prediction/README.md

 The "Heart Disease Prediction.ipynb" file contains all these informations.

 ### Deployment Architecture:
-The model was deployed locally (port 5000).
+The model was deployed locally (port: 5000).
 The backend part of the application was made using Flask and for the frotend part HTML and CSS was used.
 I have not focussed much on the frontend as I am not that good at it.
 The file "app.py" contains the entire flask code and inside the templates folder, "heart.html" contains the homepage and "result.html" contains the result page.

 ### Installation: